 101. Outsource to the growth experts

 Because, you see, generating leads isn’t for amateur hour.
-For more and more businesses, inbound marketing represents the foundation for their whole lead generation strategy.
-You’ll not be surprised to hear that we recommend outsourcing your marketing to an experienced agency who can give it the time, attention, resource and know-how that it deserves.
+For more and more businesses, inbound marketing serves as the foundation of their entire lead generation strategy.
+You’ll not be surprised to hear that we recommend outsourcing your marketing to an experienced agency that can give it the time, attention, resources and know-how that it deserves.
 It might not be brain surgery, but, then, neither is hairdressing – and most people on the planet can’t cut a fringe to save themselves.

 So, we’re not here saying you can’t go it alone.
 You absolutely can.
 It’s just… we can probably lead you in the right direction.

-(This article was compiled by Maddy Leslie and contributed to by Alex Cohen, Callum Sharp and Maddy Leslie, along with others in the Articulate team.)
+(This article was compiled by Maddy Leslie and contributed to by Alex Cohen, Callum Sharp and Maddy Leslie, along with others in the Articulate team.
+Sian Cooper updated it in January 2026.)